rootstrap/yaaf/README.md

 For this reason we decided to build our own Form Object implementation.
 After several months in production without issues we decided to extract it into a gem to share it with the community.

 If you want to learn more about Form Objects you can check out [these great articles](#links).

+### Why YAAF?

+- It is [64 lines long](https://github.com/rootstrap/yaaf/blob/master/lib/yaaf/form.rb#L64).
+As you can imagine, we did no magic in such a few lines of code, we just leveraged Rails modules in order to provide our form objects with a Rails-like behavior.
+You can review the code, it's easy to understand.

+- It provides a similar API to `ActiveModel` models so you can treat them interchangeably.

+- You can customize it 100%.
+We promote having your own `ApplicationForm` which inherits from `YAAF::Form` and make the customizations you'd like for your app.

+- It helps decoupling the frontend from the database.
+This is particularly important when using Rails as a JSON API with a frontend in React/Ember/Vue/Angular/you name it.
+If you were to use `accepts_nested_attributes_for` your frontend would need to know your database structure in order to build the request.
+With `YAAF` you can provide a the interface you think it's best.

+- It easily supports nested models, collection of models and associated models.
+You have full control on their creation.

+- It helps you keep your models, views or controllers thin by providing a better place where to put business logic.
+In the end, this will raise the quality of your codebase and make it more maintainable and extensible.

+- It is an abstraction from production code.
+It has been working well for us, I'm confident it will work well for you too :)

 ## Installation